-When it comes to actually performing audits, the auditor has a comprehensive process of recording all the procedures your company undergoes; this evidence and analysis helps them come to a conclusion – this is their job and what a “Audit Documentation” actually does.
+When it comes to actually performing audits, the auditor has a comprehensive process of recording all the procedures your company undergoes; this evidence and analysis help them come to a conclusion – this is their job and what an “Audit Documentation” actually does.

 When it comes to internal auditing, it is important to perform this on a consistent basis.
-One of the biggest benefits is to just know that your finances are in good standing and also to keep an agency such as the IRS off your doorstep where they can seize assets while performing an audit.
+One of the biggest benefits is to just know that your finances are in good standing.
+More importantly, you also need to keep an agency such as the IRS off your doorstep.
+The IRS can seize assets while performing an audit.

-However, when it comes to doing an audit, the auditor must record their procedures performed.
+However, when it comes to doing an audit, the auditor must record the procedures performed.
 Some of the procedures in a financial audit are:

-- External Confirmation: Making sure you have permission to audit is a very important thing.
-Most people and companies will not let you see internal records if you do have the right paperwork to say you are allowed to do so.
+Making sure you have permission to audit is a very important thing.
+Most people and companies will not let you see internal records.
+This is true even if you have the right paperwork.
 When performing an internal audit of a company, it is important to have an unbiased third party available to do the audit and audit documentation.

-- Reperformance: The auditor in this step will independently perform a task in which the audit team at the company they are auditing does.
-This gives the auditor a chance to perform one of the most reliable tests for control in an audit and ample notes for the documentation, which is helpful for gathering direct evidence.
+The auditor in this step will independently perform a task in the audit team at the company they are auditing.
+This gives the auditor a chance to perform one of the most reliable tests for control in an audit.
+The auditor can also get ample notes from the documentation.
+This is helpful for gathering direct evidence.

-- Inquiry: While listed last here, inquiry is used throughout the whole auditing process.
+While listed last here, an inquiry is used throughout the whole auditing process.
 Any inquiry is normally paired with any other procedure the auditor will take to make sure compliance is happening.
 Within the audit documentation, the auditor has to prepare everything.
-A single inquiry should be noted down and time tracked as well as whether the inquiry was met or not met.
+A single inquiry should be noted down and time tracked.
+Inquiries should also be noted if it was met or not.

-All these processes help to show how an auditor got their evidence and to support every conclusion that is made in the audit.
-They will also show that all the accounting records either agreed with, or were reconciled during, the audit to the financial statements provided to the auditor.
+All these processes help to show how an auditor got their evidence.
+Additionally, it helps contribute to the audit’s conclusion.
+Moreover, they will provide a reconciliation of all accounting records to the financial statements provided to the auditor during the audit.

-While all the procedures listed above may not need to be used, the ones you do use need to be documented and also explained why they were necessary for you to perform your audit.
+All the procedures listed above may not need to be used.
+It is, however, important to document it if you use one.
+It also needs to explain why they were necessary to perform the audit.
 This will help keep the auditor in compliance and make sure no wrongdoing happened during the course of the audit which could skew results.

-Having an auditing document will also help with the planning of how to carry out the audit along with showing the performance of the auditor and help supervise the auditor if needed.
+Having an auditing document will also help with the planning of how to carry out the audit along with showing the performance of the auditor and helping supervise the auditor if needed.